rawasthi231/video-streaming/README.md

-# 🎥 Video Autoscale Demo
+# 🎥 Video streaming Demo

 A production-ready video streaming service built with Express.js and TypeScript that demonstrates Kubernetes Horizontal Pod Autoscaler (HPA) capabilities.
 The application converts uploaded videos to HLS format for adaptive streaming and includes comprehensive monitoring and load testing features.